-The following terms are defined for the purpose of the CANUSEAST Annex:
+The following terms are defined for the purpose of the CANUSPLAIN Annex:

 - Homeland Security Operations Center (HSOC) (U.S.).
-The HSOC serves as regional and national-level multi-agency situational awareness and operational coordination center for the United States.
+The HSOC serves as the regional and national-level multi-agency situational awareness and operational coordination center for the United States.
 The HSOC is the primary national hub for domestic incident management, operational coordination, and situational awareness.
 The HSOC is a standing, 24-hours-per-day/7-days-per-week interagency organization fusing law enforcement, national intelligence, emergency response, and private sector reporting.
-The HSOC facilitates homeland security information-sharing and operational coordination with other federal, state, local, tribal, first nations, and non-governmental Emergency Operation Centers. - International Coordinating Officer (ICO) (U.S.).
-The ICO is the primary coordinating official between the U.S Federal On-Scene Coordinator (OSC) and the Regional Joint Response Team (RJRT) and is the advisor to the OSC on RJRT matters.
-The ICO, assigned to the Unified Command, communicates effectively within the Incident Command structure of one country to transmit concerns and recommendations to the Incident Commander/Unified Command of the other country and between the RJRT and the OSC. - Liaison Officer (LNO) (U.S.).
-The LNO is the liaison between the U.S Federal On-Scene Coordinator (OSC) and the Regional Joint Response Team (RJRT) and is the advisor to the OSC on RJRT matters.
-The LNO, assigned to the Unified Command, facilitates the flow of information between the RJRT and the OSC. - 105.4 Scientific Support Coordinator (SSC) (U.S.).
-The SSC serves under the direction of the OSC during a response to a polluting incident, and is responsible for providing scientific support for operational decisions and for coordinating on-scene scientific activity. - 105.5 Unified Command (UC) (U.S.).
+The HSOC facilitates homeland security information-sharing and operational coordination with other federal, state, local, Tribal, First Nations, and non-governmental Emergency Operation Centers. - Liaison Officer (LNO) (U.S.).
+The LNO is the liaison between the U.S. Federal On-Scene Coordinator (OSC) and the Regional Joint Response Team (RJRT) and is the advisor to the OSC on RJRT matters.
+The LNO, assigned to the Unified Command, facilitates the flow of information between the RJRT and the OSC. - 105.3 Scientific Support Coordinator (SSC) (U.S.).
+The SSC serves under the direction of the OSC during a response to a polluting incident, and is responsible for providing scientific support for operational decisions and for coordinating on-scene scientific activity. - 105.4 Unified Command (UC) (U.S.).
 An incident command function that can be used in managing complex responses.
 A UC, as part of an Incident Command System (ICS), brings together the "incident commanders" from each organization involved in a response to allow key decision-makers to develop consensus, coordination, and cooperation.